Temple Infant & Child Laboratory | Lab Coordinators

 Michelle Harmon

-Michelle Harmon is a Lab Coordinator in the Infant and Child Lab.
+Michelle Harmon is a Lab Manager in the Infant and Child Lab.
 She oversees all aspects of the lab from grant management to the lab’s physical space.
 Michelle brings extensive knowledge of conducting research, project management and Temple’s operating systems to the lab.
 Prior to joining the lab, her research projects focused on early childhood education, welfare reform and childcare subsidies, and most recently completed a 10-year study on the effects of criminal justice system involvement on first time juvenile offenders.
 Michelle is thrilled to have returned to her research roots in early childhood education.
 In addition, Michelle is a certified personal defense instructor and mom to four awesome kids and a pup.

 Michelle.harmon@temple.edu